openvinotoolkit/open_model_zoo/models/public/retinaface-resnet50/retinaface-resnet50.md

 # RetinaFace-ResNet50

 ## Use Case and High-Level Description
-RetinaFace-R50 is a medium size model with ResNet50 backbone for Face Localisation.
+RetinaFace-R50 is a medium size model with ResNet50 backbone for Face Localization.
 It can output face bounding boxes and five facial landmarks in a single forward pass.
 More details provided in the [paper](https://arxiv.org/abs/1905.00641) and [repository](https://github.com/deepinsight/insightface/tree/master/RetinaFace)

 ## Specification